 If you operate an LLC or corporation in Alaska, you need to designate a registered agent to accept document deliveries from the state.
 You have a few options regarding who should provide this vital service, our favorite of which is hiring a registered agent service.

-These companies will serve as your registered agent in exchange for an annual fee, keeping your business in compliance with state law by receiving documents like service of process, tax documents, reminders for when your annual report is coming due, and more.
+These companies will serve as your registered agent in exchange for an annual fee, keeping your business in compliance with state law by receiving documents like service of process, tax documents, reminders for when your Biennial Report is coming due, and more.

 In Alaska, there are quite a few reputable companies offering registered agent service, which can make it difficult to determine which company is your best choice.
 That’s why we took a deep dive into all of your options to create this list of the best Alaska registered agent services.
 Which one should you use?